Azure/iot-edge-opc-proxy/readme.md

 Run the build script with the ```--help``` option to see all configuration options available.

-# Azure IoT Gateway SDK compatibility
+# Azure IoT Edge compatibility
-The current version of the Proxy module is targeted at the Azure IoT Gateway SDK 2016-12-16 version.
+The current version of the Proxy module is targeted at the Azure IoT Edge 2016-12-16 version.

-Use the following command line to clone the compatible version Azure IoT Gateway SDK, then follow the build instructions included:
+Use the following command line to clone the compatible version Azure IoT Edge, then follow the build instructions included:
 ```
 git clone -b "2016-12-16" --recursive https://github.com/Azure/azure-iot-gateway-sdk.git
 ```